-Difference between Microeconomics and Macroeconomics:- The Microeconomics and Macroeconomics both are the branches of economics that studies the behavior, actions and decisions of individual economic agents, such as individuals, families or companies, and their relationships and interaction in the markets.
+Microeconomics and Macroeconomics both are the branches of economics, studying the behavior, actions and decisions of individual economic agents.
+Such as individuals, families or companies, and their relationships and interaction in the markets.
 In this sense, it differs from macroeconomics, which focuses on large – scale economic systems, such as a country or region.

 Difference between Microeconomics and Macroeconomics